gvwilson/sensibleadventures/maddy-roo/old.md

 "You're welcome?
 But---what are you doing here?"

-"This is supposed to be part of a sneak attack on Location Six Bitty One, locally referred to as 'Rusty Bridge'," the bot reported.
+"This is supposed to be part of a sneak attack on Location Six Bitty Six, also referred to as 'Rusty Bridge'," the bot reported.
 "However,
 now that this unit's regulator is no longer operating,